Blonde versus brunette rivalry: In the media and entertainment industry

 Three's Company, an ABC sitcom that ran from 1977 to 1984 featured a blonde and brunette triangle.
 The blonde, Chrissy Snow, was played by Suzanne Somers and the brunette, Janet Wood, was played by Joyce DeWitt.
 Somers and DeWitt were continually faced with media stories that described both an on and off-screen "rivalry" between the two co-stars.
 Both women repeatedly denied the stories and attempted to dispel "the myth that women, especially blondes and brunettes, can't get along in Hollywood."
 This show was based on the British sitcom Man About the House, which likewise had brunette Paula Wilcox and blonde Sally Thomsett with Richard O'Sullivan as the man in the middle.

+Blondes vs. Brunettes was an ABC TV special that was broadcast on May 14, 1984.
+Co-hosted by Joan Collins and Morgan Fairchild, the special was a light-hearted show illuminating the personality and lifestyle differences between blonde and brunette women.
+Time magazine characterized the special as a "showdown" between Collins, "…TV’s brunette meanie and Morgan Fairchild, 34, a blond TV vixen."